Richard J. Wehle School of Business

 For additional information, visit the Dual Degree webpage.

-This program enables qualified students in most majors to earn an undergraduate degree and a Master in Business Administration (MBA) within a five-year period.
+This program enables qualified students in most majors to earn an undergraduate degree and a Master in Business Administration (MBA) within a five-year period or an MBAPA in six years.
 During the first three years, students take courses to fulfill their core curriculum and major-area requirements, saving electives for their senior year.
 In their senior year, students complete their undergraduate requirements and use free electives to take a series of introductory graduate courses.
 They complete the MBA requirements in the fifth year.
 Students with AP credits or transfer credits may be able to complete the program in less than five years.